briancwald/media-preview-slider/readme.txt

-For this to work, you will need add a wrapper class around the view:  Media Browser.
+This module programs a default class for the view:  Media Browser.

-to add the class, edit the view and go to "other" section. click "CSS class" and change it to media-browser-wrapper
+If you the view and go to "other" section. click "CSS class" and change it, this will be overridden.

+This module also changes the default Media Preview imagecache preset to 400x400px

-That should be all.
+That is all.